lechatthecat/laravel-nginx-mysql-example-en/README.md

 # laravel-nginx-mysql-example-en
-Tbis is an example of how to use docoker-compose to create laravel/nginx/mysql environment.
+This is an example of how to use docoker-compose to create laravel/nginx/mysql environment.
 Please see [this file](https://github.com/lechatthecat/laravel-nginx-mysql-example-en/blob/master/docker-compose.yml) for more detail.

 ## How to use